FeaturesHow It WorksPricingBlogGuide

 Tools that don't capture context can't make that distinction.
 They produce the same paragraph for both people.
 (How that synthesis actually runs.)
 GenoSight's onboarding is built around the idea that the variant is half the data; the rest is who you are.

-Nine health profile domains arranged around a central genome icon, each domain represented as a labeled tile
+Six health profile domains arranged around a central genome icon, each domain represented as a labeled tile

-The nine domains
+The six domains

 Each domain feeds into the synthesis prompt as structured context.
 None of them is a free-text dump — the onboarding chat asks targeted questions, and the answers get stored as typed fields the engine can reason about.
+Genosight does not collect medical diagnoses, prescription medication lists, family medical history, or laboratory values; those belong with your healthcare provider, not with a consumer-genomics service.

 1. Demographics